-Two midterm exams will be given for a total weight of 40 percent of the final grade.
-The highest of the two midterm grades will comprise 25 percent of the total weight.
+One midterm exam will be given for a total weight of 30 percent of the final grade.
 A final exam will be given according to the University final exam schedule.
-The final exam will be 25 percent of the course grade.
-The exam format will be provided in class prior to a given exam.
+The final exam will be 30 percent of the course grade.
+The exam format will be provided in classes prior to a given exam.

-Make-up Exam policy: There are no make-up midterm examinations.
+Make-up Exam policy: There is no make-up midterm examination.
 Missing midterm exam without an approved reason will result in a zero grade for the exam.
 If you are going to miss a midterm exam you must contact me before the start of the exam and provide me with a reasonable explanation or (ideally) a university approved absence.
-You are required to support your explanation with appropriate documentation within five business days of the exam.
+You are required to support your explanation with appropriate documentation within three business days of the exam.
 The excuses for missing a midterm exam include documented serious illness or family emergency as well as a documented court appearance.
 If the explanation and documentation are approved by me, then the weight of the midterm will be placed on the final exam.
-In this case the weight of the final exam will be 40 percent and the weight of other midterm will be 25 percent.

-If you have to miss final exam (e.g., due to time conflict) you need to provide me with an official exam excuse no later than the last day of classes, or by the start of the final exam in case of serious illness.
-The make-up exam for the final exam will be held during the common make-up exam time decided by the Economics Department.
+In this case the weight of the final exam will be 60 percent of the total course grade.
+If you have to miss final exam you need to provide me with an official exam excuse no later than the last day of classes, or by the start of the final exam in case of serious illness or emergency.